Kira Waldhalm, '27

 High School: Harrisburg High School

 Hello!
 My name is Kira Waldhalm and I’m from a small town in South Dakota.
-I discovered Middlebury through self-research about liberal arts college on the east coast that supported my academic interests.
+I discovered Middlebury through research in high school about liberal arts colleges on the east coast that supported my academic interests.
 I had the opportunity to meet up with the only other South Dakotan Middlebury student back home before I came to Middlebury for my first semester.
 It was a really great experience to hear directly from a student about their experience at Middlebury.

-I am pursuing a joint major in Chinese and Political Science with a minor in Geography.
+I am pursuing a joint major in Chinese and Geography with a minor in Political Science.
 On campus, I’m heavily involved with the Middlebury Debate Society, which I have gone to many tournaments for.
-I’m also an intern at the Prism Center for Queer and Trans Life!
-We’re in our first year of full operation, so it’s been really wonderful to be a part of building the foundation of the center.
-Last semester, I started taking piano lessons with the music department, and it’s been really fun to pick up a hobby that I have always wanted to do.
+I am also a tutor for the Chinese department!
+Last year, I started taking piano lessons with the music department, and it’s been really fun to pick up a hobby that I have always wanted to do.

 Favorite place in Vermont?
 Favorite place in town?